 The Chairman of the Board is elected at the Annual General Meeting.
 The chairman of the Board must ensure that the work of the Board is carried out efficiently, that the Board fulfills its duties and that the Board's decision is executed by the company and the management.
 The chairman shall ensure that the Board receives the information and the documentation required to make well-founded decisions.
-At the Annual General Meeting on April 27, 2018, Lennart Schuss was re-elected as Chairman of the Board.
+At the Annual General Meeting on 29 April 2019, Lennart Schuss was re-elected as Chairman of the Board.

-BOARD OF DIRECTORS WORK DURING 2018
+BOARD OF DIRECTORS WORK DURING 2019

-The Company's Board of Directors held 71 meetings during 2018, of which one was a statutory meeting.
+The Company's Board of Directors held 71 meetings during 2019, of which one was a statutory meeting.
 There are a number of standing issues on the agenda for each ordinary board meeting: the CEO's review of the business, acquisitions, divestments and investments, organisation and organisational development, and financial reporting.
-During 2018, the Board decided on several major acquisitions, divestments, investments, financing and refinancing.
-In addition, the Board has decided on the issuance of Class B shares, Class D shares and preference shares in accordance with authorization from the Annual General Meeting.
+During 2019, the Board decided on several major acquisitions, divestments, investments, financing and refinancing.
+In addition, the Board has decided on the issuance of ordinary Class B and Class D shares in accordance with authorization from the Annual General Meeting.

 Name Elected year Birth year Independence on company/management Independence on major shareholders Board meeting attendence

-Lennart Schuss 2017 1952 Yes Yes 71/71
+Lennart Schuss 2017 1952 Ja Ja 71/71

-Ilija Batljan 2017 1967 No No 71/71
+Ilija Batljan 2017 1967 Nej Nej 71/71

-Sven-Olof Johansson 2017 1945 Yes No 71/71
+Sven-Olof Johansson 2017 1945 Ja Ja 69/71

-Hans Runesten 2014 1956 Yes Yes 71/71
+Hans Runesten 2014 1956 Ja Ja 71/71

-Fredrik Svensson 2018 1961 Yes No 58/59
+Fredrik Svensson 2018 1961 Ja Nej 70/71

-Eva Swartz Grimaldi 2017 1956 Yes Yes 71/71
+Eva Swartz Grimaldi 2017 1956 Ja Ja 69/71

-Anne-Grete Strøm-Erichsen 2017 1949 Yes Yes 71/71
+Anne-Grete Strøm-Erichsen 2017 1949 Ja Ja 69/71

-Seth Lieberman 1 2017 1961 Yes Yes 9/12